spagoc/PeppyMeter-4-Linux-desktop/README.md

 PeppyMeter is coded in Python, so initially, I attempted to accomplish everything within Python.
 However, it seems that capturing the PipeWire stream in Python is currently not feasible (at least, based on my understanding of https://github.com/pablodz/pipewire_python/tree/main).
 Consequently, I opted to develop a C program instead.

 ## INSTALL
-* Install and configure PeppyMeter (https://github.com/project-owner/PeppyMeter):
+1. Install and configure PeppyMeter (https://github.com/project-owner/PeppyMeter):
    download and decompress source code master branch of PeppyMeter in your home dir.
-* Change PeppyMeter config.txt with the one that is in this repo.
+2. Change PeppyMeter config.txt with the one that is in this repo.
-* Peppymeter needs python pygame library.
+3. Peppymeter needs python pygame library.
 Install it directly (or use a separated Python virtual env):
-     $ sudo apt install python-is-python3 python3-pygame (in Ubuntu)
+     $ sudo apt install python-is-python3 python3-pygame (Ubuntu)
+     or:
-     $ pip install pygame  (in Fedora)
+     $ pip install pygame  (Fedora)
-* Download the binary file "pwstream4peppymet" that is in the "Releases" section, it feeds PeppyMeter named pipe with a PipeWire stream.
+5. Download the binary file "pwstream4peppymet" that is in the "Releases" section, it feeds PeppyMeter named pipe with a PipeWire stream.
 Or compile peppymeter-start.c:
      $ gcc -Wall pwstream4peppymet.c -o pwstream4peppymet $(pkg-config --cflags --libs libpipewire-0.3) -lm
-* Put the binary file "pwstream4peppymet" in the ~/PeppyMeter-master dir and make it executable.
+6. Put the binary file "pwstream4peppymet" in the ~/PeppyMeter-master dir and make it executable.
-* Put peppymeter-start.sh in the ~/Desktop dir or where you prefer (if you used Python virtual env adapt the script shell).
+7. Put peppymeter-start.sh in the ~/Desktop dir or where you prefer (if you used Python virtual env adapt the script shell).
 Make it executable.

 ## RUN
 * Right-click on peppymeter-start.sh and select "Run as a program" (see first screenshot).